ry5n/rem/README.md

 .crazy-units {
   @include rem(padding, .5rem 16pt 8px .5em);
 }

+.mixed-values {
+  @include rem(margin, 1.25rem auto);
+}
 ```

 ## Controlling pixel fallbacks

-You can use the mixin without supporting older browsers either one a case-by-case basis or globally.
+You can use the mixin without supporting older browsers either on a case-by-case basis or globally.

 To control fallbacks at the mixin level as-needed, pass `false` as a parameter after your values: